AndrewJBateman/mean-stack-app/README.md

 ## General info

 * requires mongodb to be running (or use Mongoose and heroku mLab to access).
-* The tutorial was for Angular 4 but the latest version of Angular 9 is used.
+* The tutorial was for Angular 4 the app has been updated to Angular 10.

 ## Screenshots